 Transcription vs. Captioning – What’s the Difference?

-Have you ever thought about transcription vs. captioning and how they compare to each other?
-We’re here to tell you the disparity goes beyond mere dictionary definitions.
-Both transcription and captioning come with their own uses, benefits, and legal requirements.
-While they have individual properties and work uniquely on their own, they can also work together to create more accessible and more user-friendly content.
+Ever wondered how transcription vs. captioning compare to one another?
+The difference goes beyond mere dictionary definitions – while transcription & captioning each have their own respective uses, benefits, and legal requirements, they can also work together to create more accessible & user-friendly content.

 Transcription vs. Captioning

-Transcription is the process in which speech or audio is converted into a written, plain text document.
-Transcripts are the output of transcription, and because they are plain text there is no time information attached to it.
+Transcription is the process by which speech or audio is converted into a written, plain text document.
+As the plain-text output of transcription, the transcript itself will not have any time information attached to it.
+There are two primary ways transcripts can be written:

-Captioning is a process that involves dividing transcript text into chucks, known as “caption frames,” and time-coding each frame to synchronize with the audio of a video.
-The output of captioning are captions which are typically located at the bottom of a video screen.
-Captions allow viewers to follow along with the audio and video or captions interchangeably.
+Captioning is a process that involves splitting transcript text into chunks (known as “caption frames”) & time-coding each frame to synchronize with the audio of a video.
+Output typically appears at the bottom of a video screen, and should always depict speech & sound effects, identify speakers, and account for any sound that is not visually apparent.

-Transcription has many benefits, and is a great supplement to your video and audio content.
-First and foremost, transcription is a useful accessibility tool.
-If you’re not using a professional transcription and captioning service, then transcripts are the perfect segway into creating closed captions in-house.
+Transcription is a beneficial supplement to your video & audio content, but first and foremost, it’s a useful accessibility tool!
+If you’re not using a professional transcription/captioning service, then writing transcripts can be the perfect introduction to creating closed captions in-house.

-Captioning offers several benefits, as long as the captions are accurate.
-Captions are necessary to make video content accessible to d/Deaf and hard of hearing viewers.
-On top of that, they provide assistance to English as second language (ESL) speakers, and help viewers with learning disabilities or attention deficits more easily maintain their concentration.
+Closed captions offer several benefits… as long as they’re accurate.
+Captions are necessary (and often legally required!) to make video content accessible to d/Deaf or hard of hearing viewers.
+On top of that, they can prove helpful to viewers with learning disabilities or attention deficits to maintain focus, as well as make it easier for ESL speakers to follow along.

 Making video and audio content accessible is important for many reasons, mainly because it allows all viewers the opportunity to consume media and because it’s the law.

-When you’re considering transcription vs. captioning for your video content, it’s important to think about what’s required to ensure your content is fully compliant with the law.
+While accessibility is important in its own rite, when considering transcription vs. captioning for your video content it’s just as important to ensure your content is fully accessible in order to be compliant with the law.

 Is Transcription Enough to Meet Accessibility Laws?